 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials go in a different container.
-Your reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads—up to 10,000 pounds on a single pull.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow load over the rim without exceeding USDOT truck weight limits on Longview routes.
+Dense materials need a heavier-duty container.
+Our reinforced-steel lowboy roll-offs are built to handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt—up to 10,000 pounds in a single load.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight over the rim without pushing past USDOT truck weight limits on Longview routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
-I dispatch the right container or dumpster after a call.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—no mixed wood, drywall, or trash—earn our lowest per-ton rate, and the rest are billed by the tonnage.
+I size your dumpster and dispatch each container after chatting with the site super.

 Tonnage Limits and Weight Overage Policy